jdelic/saltshaker/README.md

     cluster that integrates with the Consul-Smartstack implementation and provides easy application deployment.

-  * a MySQL and/or PostgreSQL database configuration for a "fast" database and a separate tablespace on an encrypted partition

-  * a [Concourse.CI](http://concourse.ci/) build server environment for your projects

   * including a consul/consul-template/haproxy based
     [smartstack](http://nerds.airbnb.com/smartstack-service-discovery-cloud/)
     implementation for service discovery (you can find an extracted stand- alone version of that in my
     [consul-smartstack repository](https://github.com/jdelic/consul-smartstack).

+  * a PostgreSQL database configuration for a "fast" database and a separate tablespace on an encrypted partition

+  * a [Concourse.CI](http://concourse.ci/) build server environment for your projects

   * an HAProxy based reverse proxying load balancer for applications based around the same smartstack implementation